 Answer: The true difference in mean LDL between a population that survives at least five years and a population that dies within five years is estimated to be 8.5 mg/dL (95% CI: 1.9 – 15.1 mg/dL) with a standard error of 3.4 mg/dL.
 This estimated difference is statistically significant at a 0.05 level of significance (two-sided P = 0.0115), and we can say with high confidence that the distribution of serum LDL differs between those who do or do not have a higher risk of death over a five year period.

 Perform statistical analyses evaluating an association between serum LDL and 5 year all-cause mortality by comparing mean LDL values across groups defined by vital status at 5 years using ordinary least squares regression that presumes homoscedasticity.
 As this problem is directed toward illustrating correspondences between the t test and linear regression, you do not need to provide full statistical inference for this problem.
 Instead, just answer the following questions.

+Grade: 18/20

 Fit two separate regression analyses.
 In both cases, use serum LDL as the response variable.
 Then, in model A, use as your predictor an indicator that the subject died within 5 years.
 In model B, use as your predictor an indicator that the subject survived at least 5 years.
 For each of these models, tell whether the model you fit is saturated?
 Explain your answer.